I’m sharing some of my best advice to help YOU and your team bring in the major gifts that are out there for your nonprofit.

 Bless your heart, as we say in the South!

 This is why I developed my Major Gifts Coaching and Mentoring program.
 I wanted to be able to personally and directly coach fundraisers and their entire teams on the skills it took to be successful.

 I particularly wanted to share “relationship-development” skills with them.
-I can help you and your team achieve your fundraising potential by serving as your Major Gifts Coach in 2017.
+I can help you and your team achieve your fundraising potential by serving as your Major Gifts Coach.

 Today, here are 5 tips to help you develop close, friendly, easy connections with your major gift prospects.

 We are talking about the social side of fundraising.
 It’s an art.
 It’s the delicate dance of establishing a trusting bond with a major donor.

 People all have different personalities, motivations and ways of operating.
 Some people are Type A and others are Type B, for example.

 If your donor is a fast-paced business person, she may not want a social relationship.
 She’s too busy.